jpc342/Interactive-Lab-Hub/Lab 6/README.md

 <!--**\*\*\*5.
 BONUS (Wendy didn't approve this so you should probably ignore it)\*\*\*** get the whole class to run your code and make your distributed system BIGGER.-->

+In this lab, I worked with Bella Baidak (bb568) and Soul Choi (ec897).